Australian regulator investigating Takata airbag recall after death

 ACCC Chairman Rod Sims noted that the Takata airbags degrade over time and can become lethal by misdeploying and firing metal shards at a car's occupants.

-He warned, however, that some vehicles' airbags were being replaced with airbags that may in turn need to be replaced again in six years' time because they were treated with a water-absorbing chemical designed to address the problem that can also degrade over time.
+Citing a report by Australian consumer group Choice, Sims said some vehicles' airbags were being replaced with ones that may in turn need to be replaced again in six years' time because they were treated with a water-absorbing chemical designed to address the original problem that can also degrade over time.

+Choice estimates that more than two-thirds of the cars recalled in Australia still have not had their faulty airbags replaced.
+Manufacturers including BMW (BMWG.DE), Toyota (7203.T), Mazda (7261.T), Lexus and Subaru (7270.T) have replaced some airbags with a temporary fix, it said.

 More than 2.3 million vehicles in Australia have been targeted in a recall since 2009, the ACCC said.
-The airbags are in 60 makes of cars sold in Australia, including Honda (7267.T) and Toyota (7203.T).
+The airbags are in 60 makes of cars sold in Australia, including Honda (7267.T) and Toyota.

 "We would have very serious concerns if manufacturers were found to be misleading consumers about their car's safety in breach of their obligations under consumer law," Sims said in a statement.

 "Our advice to consumers is not to panic, but to visit the Product Safety Australia website to see if their car is affected by the recall and if it is, to contact their car’s manufacturer immediately."

 Takata has filed for bankruptcy protection in the United States and Japan, and said last month it had agreed to be largely acquired for $1.6 billion by the Chinese-owned U.S.-based Key Safety Systems.

-Reporting by Susan Mathew in Bengaluru; Editing by Jane Wardell and Peter Cooney
+Reporting by Colin Packham in Sydney and Susan Mathew in Bengaluru.; Editing by Jane Wardell and Richard Pullin